Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 ## <a name="docker"></a>Docker Issues
 #### `pool udi` command doesn't run
-The pool update Docker images command runs as a normal job.
+The pool update Docker images command runs as a normal job if your pool is comprised entirely of dedicated compute nodes.
 Thus, your compute nodes must be able to accommodate this update job and task.
 If your pool only has one node in it, it will run as a single task under a job.
 If the node in this pool is busy and the `max_tasks_per_node` in your `pool.json` is either